yalla/gxp/REFACTORING.md

 * [ ] Fix key-lookups in dictionary
 * [ ] replace all occurences of `string.atoi()` with simple `int()`
 * [x] put print statements in paranthesises
+* [ ] Fix 'leading zeros in decimal integer literals are not permitted' error in file permissions (octal)

 # FIXMEs